bitliege/bitliege.github.io/_ffxiv_guides/zurvan_extreme.md

               tags:
                 - tag: "AoE"
               notes:
-                - note: "Places an ice AoE puddle on all players - stay stacked to ensure these all drop in the same spot."
+                - note: "Places an ice AoE puddle on all players - stack together to drop the AoEs in the same location and then move out to avoid being hit."
                 - note: "After this attack, tethered players should split up evenly to prepare for Broken Seal."
             - title: "Broken Seal"
               tags: